angular-ui/ui-mask/README.md

 ### Customizing
 You can customize several behaviors of ui-mask by taking advantage of the `ui-options` object.
 Declare `ui-options` as an additional attribute on the same element where you declare `ui-mask`.

-Inside of `ui-options`, you can customize these three properties:
+Inside of `ui-options`, you can customize these four properties:

 * `maskDefinitions` - default: `{
                 '9': /\d/,